matis-io/matis-io.github.io/_posts/2023-09-03-Reviving_an_Old_iPod_Touch.md

 ![Updating iPod](/images/ipod_update.png)

 The final piece of the puzzle was updating the iPod Touch to the latest iOS version it could handle - 3.1.3.
 This process was a bit of a challenge, but I persevered.
 With Safari not working properly in the old OS X Lion operating system, I had to get creative.
-I downloaded the necessary iOS IPSW file directly on the host computer, and then transferred it to the virtual machine using a USB drive. and soon the device was ready to sync with any Mac.
+I downloaded the necessary iOS IPSW file directly on the host computer, and then transferred it to the virtual machine using a USB drive.
+Soon the device was ready to sync with any Mac.

 **Rediscovering the Joys of the Past**

-As I connected the iPod Touch to my Sonoma, I couldn't help but feel a sense of excitement.
+After synching the newest music on to it, I couldn't help but feel a sense of excitement.
 The compact design, the premium feel, and the nostalgic features, like the ability to fine-tune the scrubbing speed by holding down the finger on the slider.
 This brilliant functionality made listening to longer DJ sets a true pleasure, allowing for precise control.
 It's a shame Apple has seemingly abandoned this intuitive and user-friendly feature over the years.

 In a world where technology moves at a breakneck pace, it's refreshing to take a step back and rediscover the charm of older devices.
 The journey of reviving this iPod Touch has not only been a technical challenge but also a sentimental one, reminding me of the joy and simplicity that can be found in the devices of the past.